These air fryer Japanese sweet potatoes are an easy, flavorful side or light dinner that fits perfectly into busy nights.

 How to cook Japanese sweet potato in air fryer

-Wash and pat dry the Japanese potatoes; using a fork, poke some holes in the purple potatoes and rub with olive oil.
+Wash and pat dry the potatoes.
+Use a fork to poke a few holes, then rub with olive oil.

-Place the Japanese potatoes in the air fryer basket and air fry to 400ºF for 45 minutes or until the potatoes are fork-tender.
-Remove from the air fryer and let it rest for 5 minutes.
-Serve and enjoy!
+Place the Japanese potatoes in the air fryer basket and cook at 400ºF for 45 minutes or until fork-tender.

 How long to cook Japanese sweet potato in the air fryer